fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Set-AzureSqlDatabase.md

 ```

 ### -Edition
-Specifies the new edition for the ssSDS.
+Specifies the new edition for the Azure SQL Database.
 Valid values are:

 - None